MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-multiple-records-being-registered-with-the-same-ip-address.md

 - Client B is requesting a new IP address.
 - The DHCP server assigns client B the address that was leased to client A.

-This scenario is a typical and everything works correctly.
+This scenario is typical and everything works correctly.

 On a DNS server, you have the following configurations: